gscbravo/inf/README.md

 of comments a board can have, with old comments being removed to make room for new comments.

-Currently, no registration is required to comment on the forum or create a board.
-Posts are stored in JSON.
+Currently, no registration is required to comment on the forum.
+Posts are stored in SQLite.
+Each comment is assigned a comment number to uniquely identify it.
 A board can be created using the search at the top of the main page, or by typing a URL in the form of `/b/<board>`.
-Each comment is assigned a comment number to uniquely identify it.
 Board names are case insensitive.

 The defaults for the forum are found in variables at the top of `app.py`.